All Episodes

 That's not enough.

-It's not enough to do it here.
+It's not enough to do it.

-We have to do it, and we have to do a lot more than we're doing now.
+We have to do it and we have to do a lot more than we're doing now.

-How do you plan to win back moderates and independents who cast a ballot for you in 2020, but polls indicate aren't happy with the way you're doing your job now?
+And if I could, sir, and I should have said this before, Francesca Chambers McClatchy, how do you plan to win back moderates and independents who cast a ballot for you in 2020, but polls indicate aren't happy with the way you're doing your job now?

 I don't believe the polls.